 Frameworks, a supplementary curriculum for Foundations of Emergency Medicine, focuses on teaching organized approaches to common clinical entities.
 The Frameworks curriculum aims to equip emergency medicine residents with cognitive scaffolding to efficiently work up and care for undifferentiated patients (eg “Approach to AMS”, “Approach to Stroke”, “Approach to Syncope”, etc).

-For the 2018-2019 academic year, there will be a Framework included within Learning Pathway assignments for each unit of the Foundations I curriculum.
-This content will expand to include Foundations II over the coming 12 months.
+For the current academic year, there will be a Framework included within Learning Pathway assignments for each unit of the Foundations I curriculum.
+This content will soon expand to include Foundations II.
 For more information about Foundations Frameworks, and for access to all Frameworks for independent study, please review the dedicated Frameworks webpage.

-If you program subscribes to Rosh Review, you may be able to complete Rosh mini-tests composed of inservice and written board review style questions that directly correlate with content from each unit of your Foundations course.
+If you program subscribes to Rosh Review or EM Coach may be able to complete mini-tests composed of inservice and written board review style questions that directly correlate with content from each unit of your Foundations course.
 These tests may be either assigned/required or simply made available for your optional review.
-If your program does not offer you a Rosh subscription, you can choose to buy one for yourself ($199/yr) and take coordinated Foundations mini-tests on your own.
 Specific information and instructions for your institution should be provided by your Foundations Site Director.

 Earning Credit for your Work